tileb1/global-food-statistics/README.md

 - What are the most popular food types (per country and overall) and their relative impact on CO2 emissions?
 - What countries are the most/least efficient in terms of meeting their nutritional needs?
 - How do countries collaborate in order to meet these needs?
+- Are there any trends in the production of different food types?
 - What realizable good practices exist in order to reduce the negative impacts of food production?

 # Dataset